Copy & Pastry

-Copy & Pastry is an original comedic web series produced by Two Trick Pony Productions.
+Copy & Pastry is a comedic web series produced by Two Trick Pony Productions.
 Copy & Pastry follows two roommates who decide to start an online pastry delivery service out of their home kitchen in Berkeley, CA. The first season, consisting of 7 episodes, debuted in November 2009.

 Background

 Copy & Pastry was created by Tory Stanton and Scott McCabe, who also wrote and produced each of the 7 episodes.
 The comedy web series follows fictional roommates Tory and Scott whose 'ambitions outpace their resources' in their quixotic attempt to build an online pastry delivery service out of their home apartment.
 In order to succeed the pair must negotiate the bureaucracy of municipal government; limited funding; nosebleeds; fickle customers; a brush with the biggest star on public-access television cable TV; broken hearts; and a proposed corporate takeover.
 The self-financed series was directed JK Pincosy and shot by Justin Potter.
 Luca Young composed the original score and Alex Bello mixed the episodes.

 Copy & Pastry was also picked up by the web television network [Koldcast.tv] with the first episode premiering on the network March 3.